-Report for the financial year 2023 on the Ordinance on Due Diligence and Transparency in relation to Minerals and Metals from Conflict-Affected Areas and Child Labour
+Report on the Ordinance on Due Diligence and Transparency in relation to Minerals and Metals from Conflict-Affected Areas and Child Labor (DDTrO)

-Paul Reinhart AG and its Subsidiaries ("Reinhart") promote a sustainable and fair value chain from production to consumer.
-Reinhart meets the requirements for the annual reporting as specified in the "Ordinance on Due Diligence and Transparency in relation to Minerals and Metals from Conflict-Affected Areas and Child Labour" (DDTrO) and hereby reports for the first time for the financial year 2023 (01.01.-31.12.2023).
+Paul Reinhart AG and its Subsidiaries ("Reinhart") promote a sustainable and fair value chain from production to consumption.
+Reinhart meets the requirements for the annual reporting as specified in the "Ordinance on Due Diligence and Transparency in relation to Minerals and Metals from Conflict-Affected Areas and Child Labor" (DDTrO) and hereby reports for the financial year 2024 (01.01.-31.12.2024).
 In the context of the DDTrO Reinhart reports for the product "lint cotton / undyed fibers."

-According to the International Labor Organization (ILO), there is reasonable ground to suspect that there is a risk that cotton is manufactured or provided using child labour in countries with non- or low-mechanized farming systems.
-According to DDTrO child labour does not include activities in the context of vocational training or light work within the meaning of Articles 6 and 7 of ILO Convention No. 138.
-For example when a child helps out on the farm of their own family outside of school hours and carries out light labour that does not harm its current or future development.
+According to the International Labor Organization (ILO), there is reasonable ground to suspect that there is a risk that cotton is manufactured or provided using child labor in countries with non- or low-mechanized farming systems.
+According to DDTrO child labor does not include activities in the context of vocational training or light work within the meaning of Articles 6 and 7 of ILO Convention No. 138.
+For example, when a child helps on the farm of their own family outside of school hours and carries out light labor that does not harm its current or future development.

-For due diligence, Reinhart follows the recommendations of the OECD Responsible Business Conduct and the Human Rights Due Diligence (HRDD) process described therein.
+For due diligence, Reinhart follows the recommendations of the OECD Responsible Business Conduct, and the Human Rights Due Diligence (HRDD) process described therein.

 Figure 1: Due Diligence Process & Supporting Measures.
-Source: OECD (2018), OECD Due Diligence Guidance for Responsible Business Conduct identified as a material topic and child labor understood by the company as a salient human rights risk therein.
+Source: OECD (2018), OECD Due Diligence Guidance for Responsible Business Conduct